Sermon on the mount

 As far as the east is from the west, so far has He removed our transgressions from us.
 (Psalm 103:12)

-Therefore, if you are saved (i.e. you’ve put your faith in Jesus Christ), even if you harbored some grudge against a person, (which is a sin) the Lord would forgive you of your sins.
 Again, as stated numerous times in this commentary, we can not earn salvation.
 Salvation is by faith.
-Thus, by rightly dividing the word of truth, we must dismiss the idea that verses 14 and 15 are interpreted as earning salvation through good deeds.
+Thus, by rightly dividing the word of truth, we must dismiss the idea that verses 14 and 15 are interpreted as our sins being forgiven by our good deeds.
 That would be an error.

-What then do the verses mean?
+What then do these verses mean?
 Let’s think logically about this…whose sins will the heavenly father not forgive?
 Those who do not put their faith in Jesus Christ.
 Therefore, when Jesus says “if you do not forgive men their trespasses, neither will your Father forgive yours.”
 To whom is he referring?
 He must be talking about unsaved people.
-They are the only one’s whose sins will not be forgiven.
+They are the only ones whose sins will not be forgiven.
 Therefore, we can conclude that those who forgive men their trespasses must themselves be those who have already put their faith in Christ.

 So, I am interpreting these two verses as being a type of external hint regarding a man’s internal condition.
 For the past several paragraphs Jesus has been warning against performing righteous acts to be seen by men.
 But now it would seem he’s flipping the example by showing us not what is external, but what is internal.
 If you are unwilling to forgive someone who has wronged you, it may be an indication that you are not yet saved.
 You have not yet put your faith in Jesus Christ.
 Because anyone who has put their faith in Jesus Christ, will come to a point at which they are willing to forgive those who have wronged them.